Gleyber Torres Player Props: Yankees vs. Astros

 Gleyber Torres At The Plate

-- Torres has had at least one RBI in 27.4% of his games this season (29 of 106), with more than one RBI 14 times (13.2%).
-He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 47 games this season, with multiple runs 11 times.
+- He has scored in 47 of 107 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.